-The bill's chief sponsor, Rep. Vial, has been quoted in the media that his goal is the development of a tolled bypass around the Portland region that he estimates would cost \$12 billion to \$20 billion.
-Yet as far as we can tell, no work has been done to assess the economic viability or market feasibility of such a facility, including whether it would be possible to finance its construction, operation, and maintenance with tolls.
+The bill's requestor, former Rep. Rich Vial, has been quoted in the media that his goal is the development of a tolled bypass around the Portland region that he has estimated would cost \$12 billion to \$20 billion.
+Yet to our knowledge, no work has been done to assess the economic viability or market feasibility of such a facility, including whether it would be possible to finance its construction, operation, and maintenance with tolls.
 What is the level of passenger and freight travel that would be anticipated to use such a facility?
 How high would the tolls have to be to cover its life-cycle costs?
 Are potential users willing to pay that price?
 Are there private entities who see value in owning or operating it?
 At a minimum, it seems that answers to these questions should be obtained before the Legislature authorizes the creation of an expensive new single-purpose government agency.